Sikkim: Festivals and holidays

 Sikkimese Muslims celebrate Eid ul-Fitr and Muharram.
 Christmas has been promoted in Gangtok to attract tourists during the off-season.

 Western rock music and Indian pop have gained a wide following in Sikkim.
 Nepali rock and Lepcha music are also popular.
 Sikkim's most popular sports are football and cricket, although hang gliding and river rafting have grown popular as part of the tourism industry.

 Cuisine

-Noodle-based dishes such as thukpa, chow mein, thenthuk, fakthu, gyathuk and wonton are common in Sikkim.
+Traditional cuisines of the Lepcha, Limbu, Magar, and Bhutia peoples incorporate the rich biodiversity of the place.
+The Buddhist saint Padmasambhava, also known as Guru Rinpoche, who passed through ancient Sikkim in the eighth century noted the rich produce of the place in his writings, There are about 155 varieties of fruits with different tastes and nutritional values.
+[These include] a walnut that tastes like butter; a fruit known as wallay… and a grape with the taste of wine.
+There are fruits called tingding with the taste of meat, and sedey, which can be eaten as the equivalent of an entire meal; turnips, and thirty-seven other types of root vegetables are available.
+There are twenty different varieties of garlic.
+Altogether, among the edible plants, there are 360 varieties available.
+There are wild radishes, along with tsolay, nyolay, and grapes in the valley.
+In the trees, among the rocks and hanging from the cliffs there are beehives.Noodle-based dishes such as thukpa, chow mein, thenthuk, fakthu, gyathuk and wonton are common in Sikkim.
 Momos – steamed dumplings filled with vegetables, chicken, mutton, beef or pork and served with soup – are a popular snack.

 Beer, whiskey, rum and brandy are widely consumed in Sikkim, as is tongba, a millet-based alcoholic beverage that is popular in Nepal and Darjeeling.
-Sikkim has the third-highest per capita alcoholism rate amongst all Indian states, behind Punjab and Haryana.
+Sikkim has the third-highest per capita alcoholism rate among all Indian states, behind Punjab and Haryana.